Mahnaz-karimi/Reserveration/README.md

 A project with intelliJ SpringBoot, Java JDK 18 , Gradle 7.5.1, Postgres, docker, junittest

-A TotalBooking should be register first because of if statement ind i saveReservation

 ## To connect the project to Database
 File/ Setting/ Plugins -> add DB Navigator